 B is for… Battle Scars

-In the early days, the nine member of Slipknot racked up a number of cuts and bruises.
-DJ Sid Wilson set himself on fire and got third-degree burns, while Jordison racked up a fair few injuries himself: a broken ankle, broken knuckles, lacerated shins and a concussion with stitches thanks to a handy lead pipe lobbed by bandmate Shawn ‘Clown’ Crahan.
+In the early days, the nine members of Slipknot racked up a number of cuts and bruises.
+DJ Sid Wilson set himself on fire and got third-degree burns, while Jordison amassed a fair few injuries himself: a broken ankle, broken knuckles, lacerated shins and a concussion with stitches thanks to a handy lead pipe lobbed by bandmate Shawn ‘Clown’ Crahan.

 C is for… Calling The Shots